CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Use it for precision drills when needed, but not as a regular practice.

-### Four Column Method for Copying

-This method works well while you are at the copying stage, and later for penmanship practice, and when you cannot take dictation.
-It also helps you build hand speed separate from brain speed.

-It will not, however, help you build speed.
-I speak from experience.
-Only dictation will do that.

-Make four columns by dividing two pages into two columns each, so you can see all at the same time.
-Copy the passage from the book into the first column.
-Aim for a slightly uncomfortable speed, at which your notes are readable and follow the rules, but are not perfect.
-If you are creating your own material, write your first attempt in the first column and leave room for corrections.

-Check your work and make corrections.
-Choose a few outlines you struggled with, copy them a few times, then copy the passage again.

-Then copy from the first column to the second, check your work, make corrections, and practice difficult sections.
-Then copy from the second column to the third, and the third to the forth.
-Check your work, make corrections, and practice difficult sections after each copy.

-The 1st column needs to be accurate, since it will be the model for the others.
-Accurate means readable and following the rules, not perfect penmanship.
-Go as slow as needed to reach this level, but no slower.

-Speed up a bit for the 2nd column.
-Counter-intuitively, shorthand is easier to write neatly with a bit of speed.

-Speed up even more for the 3rd column.
-Go so fast that your writing is only 95% accurate.

-The 4th and final column should be slow enough for 98% accuracy, but no slower.
-Your hand will remember this copy most.
-Too slow will teach slow writing.
-Too fast will teach inaccurate writing.

-It will take a bit of practice to learn how fast to write each column.
-The speeds will increase over time.
-Some passages will be easier or harder than others.
-Find speeds that usually work and don't worry about it.

-Some people do this in rows, leaving four rows between each original copy, instead of in four columns.

 ### Find the Size Your Hand Prefers